-Chapters 8 and 9 provide a pragmatic approach based on personal experience for defining supply chain opportunities, and designing and building systems to effectively respond to those opportunities.
-I present two case studies and show how companies can develop supply chain capabilities to support their evolving business goals.
+Chapters 8 and 9 provide a pragmatic approach based on personal experience for defining supply chain opportunities and designing and building systems to effectively respond to those opportunities.
+I present several case studies and show how companies can develop supply chain capabilities to support their evolving business goals.

-The last chapter, Chapter 10, outlines opportunities for individual companies and alliances of companies to work together and employ the power of the self-adjusting feedback loop to drive real-time operations.
+The last chapter, Chapter 10, outlines opportunities for individual companies and alliances of companies to work together and employ the power of the self-adjusting feedback loop to drive real-time operations and increase supply chain resiliency.
 Real-time and collaborative supply chains are the next step in the evolution of supply chain management.
-Self-adjusting supply chains and the economic growth and stability they make possible are central to the creation and preservation of wealth in this century.
+Self-adjusting supply chains and the resiliency and sustainability they make possible will be central to the creation and preservation of wealth in this century.

-What I say in this book is based on decades of personal experience in building and operating supply chains, plus many conversations with fellow practitioners and researchers.
+What I say in this book is based on decades of personal experience in designing, building and operating supply chains, plus many conversations with fellow practitioners and researchers.
 I am also much influenced by reading the works of other authors whom I quote and acknowledge in these chapters.

-MICHAEL HUGOS Chicago, IL USA www.scmglobe.com mhugos@scmglobe.com
+MICHAEL H. HUGOS Chicago, IL USA www.scmglobe.com mhugos@scmglobe.com